-Only a small number of people in the world can lay claim of being a billionaire.
-Indeed, despite the trillions of dollars floating around the global economy and the total population surpassing 7 billion, there are only a little more than 2,000 billionaires on the planet.
+Only a small number of people in the world can lay claim to being a billionaire.
+Indeed, despite the trillions of dollars floating around the global economy and the total population having reached 8 billion, there are less than 3,000 billionaires on the planet.

 But just who are the richest of the richest?